MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

 1. Select **Copy**.

-1. In the HTML code file you opened in step 1, select your previous class Embed feed and paste the new iFrame code in its place.
+1. In the HTML code file you opened in step 1, select your previous classic embed feed and paste the new iFrame code in its place.